 There is no legal right to recovery of your debt collection and legal costs, unless awarded by the Court or tribunal, prescribed by legislation, or unless allowed for in your credit contract.

-Carefully worded default clauses in your credit contract may allow you to recover most of your legal and debt collection costs including the cost of debt recovery lawyers.
+Carefully worded default clauses in your credit contract may allow you to recover most of your legal and debt collection costs including the cost of a debt recovery lawyer.

 Some examples of some good default clauses would be:

 - Default Interest – allowing you to claim a higher rate of interest on all outstanding debts;

 - Legal Costs – allowing you to recover all reasonably incurred legal costs on the indemnity basis;